Gaming PC Specs: Recommended System Requirements

 Intel’s higher-end CPUs are designated as i7 or i9.
 AMD marks their higher-end CPUs with R7 and R9.
 For Nvidia, the high-end components of each generation of cards go up from the generation number plus the designation (70ti, 80, 80ti, 90, 90ti).

 Going into the naming slightly more, depending on the manufacturer, there are multiple conditions that CPUs and GPUs adhere to.
-Some CPUs manufacturers advertise overclocking; others have limiters on hardware to dissuade people from doing so.
-Thus CPUs that don’t have these limiters are mentioned as “unlocked CPUs,” which are an important selling point for many consumers.
+Some CPU manufacturers advertise overclocking; others have limiters on hardware to dissuade people from doing so.
+Thus, CPUs that don’t have these limiters are mentioned as “unlocked CPUs,” which are an important selling point for many consumers.

 GPUs often don't have this issue as they have their regulations and are fairly easy to overclock via programs or adapt their BIOS via the manufacturer settings.

-As technology progresses, the minimum requirements for gaming PCs to play newer titles.
-Intel's 3000s series of CPUs released in 2012 are still viable as the minimum requirement for gaming releasing this year, and the last has not changed.
-From this behavior, recently released generations can last well into the 2020s unless we move away from our current understanding of silicon chips.
+As technology progresses, the minimum requirements for decent gaming PCs to play newer titles increase.
+Intel's 6000s series of CPUs released in 2015 are still viable as the minimum requirement for games released this year, and the last has not changed.
+From this trend, recently released generations can last well into 2024 and beyond unless technology moves away from our current understanding of silicon chip

-In the meantime, Apex has created its 50% PCs line, which utilizes these later generation components like the Intels 9th generation series of CPUs, mixing them with our RTX 30 series cards for competitive performance at a significant discount for savings.
+In the meantime, Apex has created its Refurbished PCs line of pre-built gaming PCs, which utilizes these later generation components like AMDs 4th and 5th generation Ryzen series of CPUs, mixing them with our RTX 30 series cards for competitive performance at a significant discount for savings.

 Written by Will Wilson